MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core-ef-step-01.md

 Click Install and let the installer download and install Visual Studio.

-## Run Visual Studio for the First Time
+## Run Visual Studio for the first time

 Visual Studio should launch automatically when the installer finishes.
 You may be prompted to sign in, which has some nice features associated with it, but for now you can choose to do so later.
 Next you can choose your theme and development settings.
 Once you've made these choices, you'll be ready to start your first project.
 Click **Create a new project** and then choose **ASP.NET Core Web Application**.

 ![Visual Studio 2019 Create New ASP.NET Core Web Application Project](media/vs2019-create-new-project.png)

-## Explore ASP.NET Core Project Types
+## Explore ASP.NET Core project types

 You can choose your project name and location, then pick Create.
 Now choose which template to use for your ASP.NET Core application.
 You can choose from the following options: